 Developmental Dysplasia of the Hip

-What Is DDH?
+What Happens in DDH?

 Signs and Symptoms

-DDH does not cause pain initially, but if left untreated can result in significant functional impairment.
-Kids with untreated DDH will have legs of uneven lengths in adulthood, which can lead to a limp or waddling gait, back and hip pain, and overall decreased agility.
+DDH does not cause pain initially, but it may cause problems down the line, so it's important to treat it.
+Kids with untreated DDH end up having legs of uneven length in adulthood, and this can cause a limp or waddling gait, back and hip pain, and overall decreased agility.